perrupa/lorien/src/pages/align-yourself-with-purpose.md

 #### What is included:

--A Solution to support you to be able to speak and lead your life from the heart. el whole.
+- A Solution to support you to be able to speak and lead your life from the heart. el whole.
--The support of a female tribe going on the same journey as you -6 weekly meetings via phone, Skype, Zoom etc)
+- The support of a female tribe going on the same journey as you
+- 6 weekly meetings via phone, Skype, Zoom etc)
--First and last meeting will be in person
+- First and last meeting will be in person
--Unlimited Support in a private Facebook group with your tribe along w/ myself -6 week methodology + homework and follow up
+- Unlimited Support in a private Facebook group with your tribe along w/ myself
+- 6 week methodology + homework and follow up
--weekly focus on specific themes to identify, grow and live in purpose -Tools to help maintain progress and continue your journey after coaching -Lead meditation and visioning exercises
+- weekly focus on specific themes to identify, grow and live in purpose
+- Tools to help maintain progress and continue your journey after coaching
+- Lead meditation and visioning exercises